 Let's see how we can implement that formula using Convert Forms Conditional Fields.

 Start by opening the form builder.
 Go to Behavior -> Conditional Fields, and click Setup Conditions.
-On the window that opens, click Add Condition to add your first condition.
+On the open window, click Add Condition to add your first condition.

-Next, we need to define the action to execute when the rule is met.
+Next, we must define the action to execute when the rule is met.
 In our case, we want the field Other Business Type to appear.
 To do so, in the “Do” section, in the first dropdown select Other Business Type and set the Action option to Show Field.

 Click Save and you're done.
 You have now applied conditional logic to your form!

 You may find that a single conditional logic rule isn’t complex enough for some situations.
 However, adding as many conditions as you’d like is possible.